Frost-Wing/osdev/readme.md

 - **RAM** 256 MB
 - **Storage** Nothing required yet.
 - **Graphics** Integrated Graphics

-### Running FrostWing

-After building FrostWing, you can run it using a virtual machine or on real hardware.
-The specific steps for running it will depend on your chosen target architecture.
-Read the main Markdown to run FrostWing.

 ### Booting to real machine
 This operating system is real machine **bootable** and tested under the following circumstances: